Academic Focus Gallery

 Europe today faces waves of migrants from the South, as well as refugees from the war zones of the Middle East.
 This migration represents a threat for some on the Right as it feeds debate over the European Union’s ‘austerity’ policy that tightens restrictions for full rights in the EU.
 These political positions take for granted that a core of Europe exists, one assumed to be stable, even uniform.
 This course investigates the opposite view of European culture by considering currents of migration that have defined & enriched European cultures over centuries.
 It tests this view through the literary and visual arts, and takes an historical approach.

-Duke Unversity seminar “Art History/Visual Media Studies/Romance Studies 202 and French 429” is structured as a collaborative seminar with the Nasher Museum, we explored artworks that could have been made by itinerant craftsmen, or could have been carried long distances by their subsequent owners.
+Duke Unversity seminar taught by Professor Helen Solterer, “Art History/Visual Media Studies/Romance Studies 202 and French 429,” is structured as a collaborative seminar with the Nasher Museum, we explored artworks that could have been made by itinerant craftsmen, or could have been carried long distances by their subsequent owners.
 The seminar was designed, in part, as a practicum, initiating students in the preparatory work for a future small exhibition.
 The class is using this installation in the Academic Focus Gallery as a study space for the works selected from the Nasher’s permanent collection.

 We consider these artworks in the contexts of first of A Seventh Man by John Berger and Jean Mohr, and Dispossession: The Performative in the Political, by Judith Butler and Athena Athanasiou, which give us tools for analyzing the arts of migration.